My Feminist Problems with “Call Me By Your Name” (Newsletter No. 7)

 Meanwhile, nudity and/or sex scenes between the two male protagonists are not shown.
 Who are we satisfying?
 A self-congratulatory straight audience?
 Also…they don’t HAVE to be gay actors…but the fact that they slide perfectly into mainstream ideals of masculinity…

-Nearly hard-to-believe unbelievably understanding parents, socially progressive I suppose, yet ignorance of the possible power imbalance of a relationship between a 17 and a 24 year old?
-And yet, the movie wants the pathos of a tragedy as well, so the plot point of an inevitable impossibility of a forever life is shoved in there to make a watcher feel like they love a painfully sophisticated film.
+Nearly hard-to-believe unbelievably understanding parents, socially-progressive I suppose, yet ignorance towards the possible power imbalance of a relationship between a 17 and a 24 year old?
+And yet, even in this dreamland utopia of understanding, the movie wants the pathos of a tragedy as well, so the plot point of an inevitable impossibility of a forever life is shoved in there to make a watcher feel like they love a painfully sophisticated film.

 After all is said and done, this is an Ancient Greek classic.
 All this fetishizing of maleness in form and intellect, a “passionate” love affair amongst academic pretension.
 Which isn’t an absolute awful idea on it’s own, but why bother including female characters at all if they’re just a clueless mother, girlfriend, and maid?
 Why not just cast some robots?
 The movie is idyllic-ly anachronistic enough.